MostafaDawi/X-Clone/README.md

 # Technologies and Libraries Used:
 - **MERN Stack**:
-  - This full stack application was built using the frameworks, React for frontend and Express and MongoDB for the backend, leveraging the use of Javascript and its runtime in environment (Node.js).
+  - This full stack application was built using the frameworks, React for frontend and Express and MongoDB for the backend, leveraging the use of Javascript and its runtime environment (Node.js).

 - **JWT**:
   - JsonWebToken was used to provide users with a token after logging in, authorizing them to use the application.